HomeTriviaScientistsSrinivasa Ramanujan

 ✓ TRUE

 As an orthodox Brahmin, Ramanujan was vegetarian.
-This, combined with wartime shortages and his own cooking struggles, contributed to his severe health decline.
+In England, wartime shortages and his inability to cook proper meals led to severe nutritional deficiencies, worsening his tuberculosis.

 2.